KirolosAdel5/KirolosAdel5/README.md

 I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.

 # Here is some of the basic info:
 - 🔭 I’m currently working on ...
-Python, JavaScript ,C++,front end
+Python, JavaScript ,C++, Django Back end
 - 🌱 I’m currently learning ... web application , django ,desktop application
 - ⚡ Fun fact: ...
 The Best is yet to come..!
 Work Hard,Have Fun, Make History💪